-I visited the Atacama Desert and San Pedro de Atacama in Chile, South America in December 2017 and it was one of the most adventurous, outdoors trips we have ever been on.
+I visited the Atacama Desert and San Pedro de Atacama in Chile, South America in December and it was one of the most adventurous, outdoors trips ever.
+We did a TON of Atacama Desert Tours to see the different areas.
 The Atacama Desert is known to be the driest place on earth and you could definitely feel it in the dead of December (the middle of South America’s summer).
 The Atacama Desert also contains the third largest salt flats in the world (Salar de Atacama) that you cannot miss!
-You will see them on most of the tours in the Atacama including Death Valley and Chaxa Lagoon.
 There are tons of activities and tours to do in the Atacama region to cater to anyone’s interests that it is a destination for anyone adventurous.
 Keep reading to find out my favorite Atacama Desert tours and must-sees.
 Note: San Pedro de Atacama is the small town within the Atacama Desert.

-Disclosure: This Atacama Desert Travel Guide may contain affiliate links.
+Disclosure: This Atacama Desert Tours guide may contain affiliate links.
 I may receive commissions for purchases made through links in this post.
 As always, all opinions are my own and I would never post about something I have not personally used/verified.

 - Atacama Desert Elevation: The desert is high up and a lot of the excursions you will partake in are extremely elevated – one of them goes up to 14,000 feet (to put in perspective, that’s higher than the mountains in Vail, Colorado to go skiing).
 You need to acclimate to this elevation and a lot of the tours that go to the extra high elevation spots won’t let you go unless you have been in the Atacama Desert for 2 days already, so make sure you make your trip longer than two days!
 You also must drink tons of bottled water which leads me to my next point.